GfSE/SAF-Specification/stakeholders.md

   ***Rationale:  In my role, I need to provide qualified feedback on how my how the sub-functions assigned to my subsystem contributes to the function of the system.***
 * Which interface partners does a SW item have?
+* Which kind of conceptual items (energy, material, information, etc.)  have to be known by the SOI and used by the SOI?

+  ***Rationale:  In my role, I must derive interface design from them.***
+* Which kind of physical items(energy, material, information, etc.) definitions have to be known by the SOI and used by the SOI?

+  ***Rationale:  In my role, I must use these in interface design.***
 * Which modes and states does the system have?

   ***Rationale:  In my role, I need to know which system modes and states my subsystem must support.***